raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 stop [all v]
 ```

-Since this code only turns the GPIO pins low (off), you will need to write some code turning the pins high to test it out.
+Since this code only turns the GPIO pins low (off), you need to write some code to turn the pins high to test it out.

 --- /task ---